werdnakof/Operating-System-Notes/virtualization/paging.md

 Physical frame number (PFN) is what we want

-Using above example, for a virtual page size of 64 bytes- 4 pages of 16 bytes
+Using above example, for a virtual page size of 64 bytes, 4 pages of 16 bytes
 - The minimum no. bits required to achieve enough granularity to select each byte is 2^6 = 64
 - i.e. the virtual address needs to be 6 bits
 - 2 bits to represent which page